Medically reviewed by Drugs.com. Last updated on Oct 12, 2021.

 Sudden, severe weakness (myasthenic crisis) may develop without warning, sometimes triggered by an infection or other stress, causing breathing and swallowing problems.
 Ocular myasthenia gravis is limited to the eye while generalized myasthenia gravis may affect muscles throughout the body.

 Your doctor will ask detailed questions about your symptoms and will examine you.
 He or she will test your muscle strength and reflexes, eyelid strength and eye movements.
+If you are experiencing drooping eyelids as part of your weakness, your doctor may apply a bag of ice to your eyelids to see if the drooping improves (because weakness tends to improve with direct cooling of the weak muscles).
 If the results suggest myasthenia gravis, some specific tests may be done to confirm the diagnosis.
 These include:

-Blood tests.
-The test will check for the presence of the specific acetylcholine receptor antibodies that cause myasthenia gravis.
+- Blood tests.
+The test will check for the presence of the specific antibodies associated with myasthenia gravis, including the acetylcholine receptor antibodies that cause myasthenia gravis.
 High levels of these antibodies will be present in up to 90% of people with the generalized disease but only about half of those with disease limited to the eye.
-Of the 10% of people with generalized myasthenia gravis who lack acetylcholine receptor antibodies, up to half have another antibody (called MuSK).
+Of the 10% of people with generalized myasthenia gravis who lack acetylcholine receptor antibodies, up to 70% have another antibody (called MuSK).
 The finding of MuSK antibodies can be helpful when the diagnosis is suspected despite the absence of antibodies to the acetylcholine receptor.
 Other blood tests are recommended to identify other explanations for weakness or other associated conditions.
 For example, thyroid function testing is important because thyroid disease can mimic some features of myasthenia gravis and because many people with myasthenia gravis also have thyroid disease.

-Tensilon test, also called the edrophonium test.
+- Tensilon test, also called the edrophonium test.
 Edrophonium (brand name Tensilon) is a drug that temporarily increases the amount of acetylcholine in the neuromuscular junction.
 That means that more of the chemical signal is available to activate the muscle.
 In people with myasthenia gravis, this can improve strength temporarily.
 This test is not perfect: some people with myasthenia gravis have no response to edrophonium, and some people who seem to get stronger during this test turn out to have a different neuromuscular problem.
+This test is not commonly performed any longer because the drug is no longer available in the US and because of difficulties in interpreting the results.

 In addition, magnetic resonance imaging (MRI) scans or computed tomography (CT) scans may be done to look for abnormalities of the thymus.
 Pulmonary function tests, which measure breathing strength, also may be recommended, because they can alert doctors to any potential breathing problems.
 Additional testing, including blood tests or other imaging tests, often is suggested to exclude other possible explanations for a person's symptoms.